MohammadFakih02/PCBuddy/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> An AI-powered website that helps users build custom PCs by recommending parts based on real-time pricing and performance needs.
+> An AI-powered website that helps users build custom PCs by recommending parts based on pricing and performance needs.
 >
-> PCBuddy aims to make building custom PCs effortless by providing a platform that offers tailored part recommendations, assembly guidance, and performance insights.
-We believe in simplifying the PC-building process for enthusiasts and beginners alike by making it intuitive, informed, and accessible.
+> PCBuddy aims to make building custom PCs effortless by providing a platform that offers custom part recommendations, assembly guidance, and performance insights.
+We believe in simplifying the PC-building process for enthusiasts and beginners alike by making it straightforward, informed, and accessible.

 ### User Stories
 #### User